Teemperor/fuzz-blockers-game/README.md

 2. Change the `main.cpp` contents.

-3. Update the `needle` file contents with the input that triggers the abort.
+3. Update the `needle` file contents with the input that triggers the bug.
 If you don't do this, you'll get a warning when fuzzing this example.
-You can still run the example normally, so this is only to make sure all aborts are actually reachable.
+You can still run the example normally, so this is only to make sure all bugs are actually reachable.

 4. You can just run one example by running `./run.py examples/YOUR_FOLDER`.
 See `./run.py --help` for a bunch of options.
 You can run `./summarize.py` to recreate the website with your just collected example data (without re-running all other examples).

-5. A current limitation is that the fuzzers stop after the first crash.
-But it might just be an uncaught exception or similar in your program.
-So you should check the crashing inputs to check if they are actually the needle.